wikimedia/mediawiki-extensions-FileImporter/README.md

 - FileImporter requests each binary file via MediaWiki's HttpRequest infrastructure, as before (see `HttpRequestExecutor`).
   - MediaWiki's ImageInfo API made sure the current file revision is requested first.
+  - See [file-backends.md](docs/file-backends.md) for documentation on alternative backends, e.g.
+    Swift.
 - For each file revision, FileImporter creates a temporary file in the local file system of the web server currently running the import (see `FileRevisionFromRemoteUrl::prepare`).
-  - `TempFSFile` from MediaWiki's FileBackend library is utilized for this.
+  - `TempFSFile` from MediaWiki's FileBackend infrastructure is utilized for this.
   - Writing to the binary file is done via `fopen( …, 'wb' )` (see `FileChunkSaver`).
 - The temporary file is moved to the final location via MediaWiki's FileRepo infrastructure (see `FileRevisionFromRemoteUrl::commit`).